SURVEY OF FOREIGN CURRENCY EXPOSURE - HELP PAGE

 The ABS is grateful for the cooperation of businesses in returning their completed forms promptly to enable early processing and production of high quality statistics.
 We look forward to your continued support.

-For questions regarding the completion of specific questions refer to the attached survey form for the Survey of Foreign Currency Exposure.
+For questions regarding the completion of specific questions refer to the attached survey form and explanatory notes for the Survey of Foreign Currency Exposure.
 The survey form has been provided as a reference guide only, please do not enter data into this form.
-The Excel form to be completed will be sent to your nominated contact in late March.
+The Excel form to be completed will be sent to your nominated contact on the 27th March.

 FREQUENTLY ASKED QUESTIONS